sagar-jg/sla-unified-platform/COMPLETE_OPERATOR_INTEGRATION_SUMMARY.md

 ## Overview

-The SLA Digital Unified Platform now supports **ALL 24+ operators** from the SLA Digital ecosystem.
+The SLA Digital Unified Platform now supports **24 of 26 operators** from the SLA Digital ecosystem with 92.3% coverage.
 This document provides a comprehensive overview of the completed integrations, their architecture, and capabilities.

-## Supported Operators
+## Supported Operators (24 of 26)

 ### ✅ Zain Group (6 operators)
-- **zain-kw** (Kuwait) - Individual adapter with 5-digit PIN support
+- **zain-kw** (Kuwait) - Individual adapter with 4-digit PIN support
 - **zain-sa** (Saudi Arabia) - Individual adapter with checkout flow
 - **zain-bh** (Bahrain) - Multi-adapter with PIN support
 - **zain-iq** (Iraq) - Multi-adapter with checkout-only flow